10. Introducing Data Frames

 and pandas.Series.isin, etc.).

-The `:` operator for slicing can be used only directly within square brackets, but we can always use the slice constructor to create them from within any context:
+Let’s stress again that the `:` operator can only be used directly within the square brackets.
+Nonetheless, we can always use the slice constructor to create a slice in any context:

 ## data